 Writers in Residences – IdaPost

-Idaho Writer in Residence CMarie Fuhrman and the Idaho Commission on the Arts are presenting a non-virtual writing event designed to build community, encourage creativity, provide diversion and, potentially, to relieve some of the emotional weight we are experiencing during this time.
+Idaho Writer in Residence CMarie Fuhrman and the Idaho Commission on the Arts present an annual non-virtual writing event designed to build community, encourage creativity, provide diversion and, potentially, to relieve some of the emotional weight we are experiencing during this time.

 History of the Idaho Writer in Residence